Heating Solutions for Homeowners

-Why is my electricity usage higher in the winter months?
+Why is my heat pump electricity usage higher in the winter months?

-As your heat pump operates by electricity, you will naturally see an increase in power consumption, especially if you have replaced a gas or an oil boiler.
-As with all domestic heating systems, running costs will always be greater during the winter months.
-In fact, it is estimated that a heat pump will use 63% of its annual energy usage between November and February, with minimal energy consumption for the remainder of the year.
-Because of this, any comparison of a heat pumps running costs with conventional heating appliances should be made over the whole year.
+In fact, it is estimated that a heat pump will use 63% of its annual energy usage between November and February, with minimal energy consumption for the remainder of the year [Grant Aerona Handover Guide, October 2024].
+Because of this, any comparison of a heat pump’s running costs with conventional heating appliances should be made over the whole year.

-Please refer to the infographic below for an estimated breakdown of a household’s annual energy consumption and watch the video to learn more about heat pump energy consumption.
+Please refer to the infographic below for an estimated breakdown of a household’s annual energy consumption with an air source heat pump.

 An example of a heat pump's average energy consumption over the course of a year